facebook/rocksdb/SIGHTMACHINE-FORK.md

 * *this* will be git default branch (https://github.com/sightmachine/rocksdb/settings/branches)
 * sightmachine patches will be added on top of it.

-* switching to another upstream branch ( e.g. 7.9.2)
+* When switching to another upstream branch ( e.g. 7.9.2)
-  * push tag to sightmachine `git push sightmachine v7.9.2`
+  * push facebook tag to sightmachine `git push sightmachine v7.9.2`
   * branch `sm-main-7.9.2` create from upstream tag `v7.9.2`
-  * the changes fom `v7.8.3..sm-main-7.8.3` cherry-picked to `sm-main-7.9.2`
+  * the changes from `v7.8.3...sm-main-7.8.3` cherry-picked to `sm-main-7.9.2`
 	* squashing the change makes may make it easier to apply this step.
 	* merge-commits can wreck this step, avoid them.
   * git default branch change to `sm-main-7.9.2` https://github.com/sightmachine/rocksdb/settings/branches